 The Author-Date citation system is primarily used by those in the physical, natural, and social sciences.
-Instead of using notes, sources are cited directly in the text, in parentheses, by the author’s last name, publication date, and page number(s) if necessary.
-A full citation for the source will also appear in the Works Cited page.
+Instead of using notes, sources are cited directly in the text, in parentheses, by the author’s last name, publication date, and page number(s), if necessary.
+A full citation for the source will also appear in the Bibliography page.

-As a quirk of the Author-Date reference style, all bibliographic sources will have the year of publication listed directly after the author’s name, as opposed to at the end.
+When using the Author-Date reference style, all bibliographic sources will have the year of publication listed directly after the author’s name.
 Doing so makes it easier to follow a text citation to the correct full source.
-This is particularly useful when differentiating multiple citations from the same author.
+This is particularly useful when identifying multiple citations from the same author.

 Author-Date Basic Structure

 (authors last name(s) year of publication, page numbers)

 Note: if you use the author(s) last name in your sentence then only include the publication year and page numbers in parentheses

 Here is a usage example of the author-date citation and subsequent complete citation in the reference list, taken from the Chicago Manual.
 I have bolded the author-date citations: